jdidion/wdlkit/docs/style.md

     * Following an assignment (`=`)
     * Before the `then` or `else` in an `if-then-else` expression
     * Following an operator that would otherwise be followed by a space
-* When wrapping an expression (or part of an expression), place the entire wrapped portion in parentheses, with the opening and closing parens following the same rules as braces and all wrapped lines being indented, e.g.
+* When wrapping an expression (or part of an expression), place the entire wrapped portion in parentheses, with the opening and closing parens following the same rules as braces and all wrapped lines being indented

     ```wdl
     Pair[Int, String] i = (